camptocamp/featurereports-backend/README.rst

     127.0.1.1 georchestra.mydomain.org

 * launch the compo : `make meacoffee`
-* access the interface at https://georchestra.mydomain.org/mapstore-reports/
+* access the interface at https://georchestra.mydomain.org/mapstore-reports/admin/?login
+* login with:
+   - identifiant: testadmin
+   - password: testadmin
 * if you have a certificate issue :

 .. code-block:: bash